 The hype around IoT is refusing to calm down.
 Should it?
 Is it just a fad?
 Or should you seriously consider IoT for your business?
-And if yes, says entrepreneur Abhinav Dubey, how should you go about incorporating the Internet of Things (IoT) in your business strategy?
+And if yes, says entrepreneur and member of The Intellectus community, Abhinav Dubey, how should you go about incorporating the Internet of Things (IoT) in your business strategy?

 DNA and Cisco will introduce the new DNA Connectivity IoT service to open global IoT ecosystem opportunities for Finnish companies.
 With the comprehensive service, DNA customers can develop and increase their IoT services businesses across both national and international markets.